-Susan Kaplan Jacobs, Selector for Medical and Health Sciences
+Susan Kaplan Jacobs, Subject Specialist for Medical and Health Sciences

-The Jerome S. Coles Science Reference Center/Medical and Health Sciences collection supports the academic programs in the College of Nursing, the Steinhardt School of Education's Department of Occupational Therapy, Department of Physical Therapy, and Department of Speech-Language Pathology and Audiology.
+The Jerome S. Coles Science Reference Center/Medical and Health Sciences collection supports the academic programs in the College of Nursing, the Steinhardt School of Education's Department of Occupational Therapy, Department of Physical Therapy, and the Department of Communicative Sciences & Disorders.
 The collection acquires materials to meet user needs related to clinical practice, research, administration, and education.
 The collection also serves to provide materials dealing with consumer health of interest to the university community at large.

 The highly interdisciplinary nature of the health sciences produces literature that may also be consulted by a wide range of users, from those beginning to explore careers in human services to post-graduate and doctoral students and faculty from various disciplines studying the public, cultural, biological, behavioral, ethical, and economic aspects of health in the College of Arts and Science, Graduate School of Arts and Science, NYU School of Medicine, Wagner Graduate School of Public Service, the Ehrenkranz School of Social Work, the Steinhardt School of Education, and the School of Continuing and Professional Studies.

 The following are the principal degree programs supported:

 B.S. (student population includes those entering as high-school graduates, transfer students, college graduates with non-nursing bachelor's degrees, R.N.s with Associate's degree or diploma)